 - Phatisa's IMM guides us to review and document the performance of each investment.
 This is done as described under Principles 5 and 6 above. - Actual results are compared to the theory of change and to expected impact objectives.
-These findings are used to improve operational and strategic investment decisions, as well as management processes. - Lessons learnt are used as opportunities to improve performance going forward, and where necessary, the Phatisa IMM is updated to reflect findings. - Case studies of impact projects are also shared publicly so that learnings and successes can be shared with our investors, peers and other stakeholders.
+These findings are used to improve operational and strategic investment decisions, as well as management processes. - Lessons learnt are used as opportunities to improve performance going forward, and where necessary, the Phatisa IMM is updated to reflect findings. - Case studies of impact projects are also shared publicly so that learnings and successes can be shared with our investors, peers and other stakeholders. - Impact reports also reflect and document the impact performance of each investment, highlighting positive impacts and Phatisa's value addition.
+These reports also emphasis the lessons learnt and how we as Phatisa have incorporated this into our operational and strategic investment decisions and management processes.

-Principle 9: Publicly disclose alignment with the Impact Principles and provide regular, independent verification11 of the alignment
+Principle 9: Publicly disclose alignment with the Impact Principles and provide regular, independent verification9 of the alignment.